BenFortune/Simple-Webpage-Directory/README.md

-Sample webpage directory to start new web project with
+Sample web directory to start new project with
 =========
 Contains HTML5 Boilerplate index page